DariaPantiushina/Returns_Spiked_After_the_App_Update/README.md

-# Returns Spiked after the App Update
+# Returns Spiked After the App Update

 **Business context**: In June 2025, the mobile marketplace team launched a redesigned shopping cart (new checkout UI).
 Two weeks later, the refund rate had risen by 121.61%.